Most recent performance

-L’elisir d’amore is one of the most frequently performed of all Donizetti’s operas: it combines a touching love story and hilarious comedy with beautiful music, including the well-loved aria ‘Una furtiva lagrima'.
-Its premiere in Milan in 1832 was a triumph and secured Donizetti’s place as one of the leading Italian opera composers of his day.
+L’elisir d’amore is one of the most loved of all Donizetti’s operas.
+It combines touching romance and hilarious comedy with beautiful music, including Nemorino’s enchanting aria ‘Una furtiva lagrima’.
+The opera’s premiere in Milan in 1832 was a triumph and secured Donizetti’s place as one of the leading Italian opera composers of his day.
 Donizetti deftly brings his characters alive with a sparkling score: Nemorino’s love for Adina is expressed through lyrical arias; Adina’s animated, flamboyant style softens as her feelings towards Nemorino begin to change – and all the while Dulcamara, irrepressible showman that he is, endlessly chatters away.

 The Royal Opera’s charming production is set in the sun-drenched countryside of 1950s Italy, complete with haystacks, Vespas and even a stray dog.
 It is injected with lively, visual humour – from Nemorino’s tipsy clowning to Dulcamara’s lumbering truck from which he sells his quack remedies.